Bhanu8505/Airline-Booking-System/README.md

     ```

+  - go inside the `src` folder and execute the following command:
+    ```
+    npx sequelize init
+    ```
+  - By executing the above command you will get migrations and seeders folder along with a config.json inside the config folder.

-    If you are setting up your development environment, then write the username of your DB, password of your DB and in dialect mention whatever DB you are using for ex: mysql, mariadb etc.
+  -  If you are setting up your development environment, then write the username of your DB, password of your DB and in dialect mention whatever DB you are using for ex: mysql, mariadb etc.
     If you are setting up test or prod environment , make sure you also replace the host with hosted db url .

+    To run the server execute
+    ```
+    npm start
+    ```